 We screen our animals for health problems and for behavior issues before placing them up for adoption.
-Every animal in our care receives appropriate vaccinations, is implanted with a microchip, and is spayed or neutered before going to its new home.
+Dogs and cats in our care receive appropriate vaccinations, are implanted with a microchip, and are spayed or neutered before going to their new home.
 Dogs also receive a one-year license.
 All pets go home with a certificate for a free veterinary examination from veterinarians in Washington County.

 We have a constantly changing array of dogs and cats looking for their new homes.
 The best advice is to come visit us often and meet the animals we have available.
 If you don’t see the right fit for your household one day, come back a few days later and you just might find your perfect match.

 We also take some time to get to know our prospective adopters to make sure we match the right pet with the right home.
 We’ll ask you questions about your family, such as the ages of children in the household, whether you have a fenced yard, and how you’ll care for the animal.
 We want to be sure that every animal in our shelter goes to a home that will care for the animal and treasure it for the rest of its life.
 We want our adopters and the pets to be a happy family for many years to come.

 We only place dogs with adopters who will provide indoor homes.
 Adopters must agree that their dogs will be outdoors only under direct supervision.
 We do not adopt dogs to families that will leave the dogs outside when the people aren't at home -- even during daylight hours.